How to make a solar Jack-O-Lantern with a real pumpkin.

-I've made these solar Jack-O-Lanterns few years now.
-And I love how they light up when it gets dark.
+I've made these solar powered Jack-O-Lanterns for a few years now.
+And I love how they light up when it gets dark automatically.
+This is a simple tutorial for a pumpkin with a solar light (DIY).
 The safety factor of not having a candle is also a huge plus!

-Oh well.
-I ended up buying this set for and it had everything I needed.
+I ended up buying this set, and it had everything I needed.

 Let me save you from having to do charades at a hardware store.
-You can order a hole cutting set from Amazon.
+Just a reminder, it's called a hole saw set.
+And you find these in the area selling drill bits.

 So, let me show you how I turned my pie pumpkin and my $1.00 solar light into a solar Jack-O-Lantern.

-First, find a hole cutter that the solar light will fit through but small enough so the top part won't slip through m(the part of the solar light that collects the solar power).
+Find a hole cutter that the solar light will fit through but is small enough so the top part won't slip through m(the part of the solar light that collects the solar power).

 I cut my hole just behind the stem.
 I wanted to leave the stem on.

 Pull out the pumpkin part from the pumpkin.
-Good thing I can show you a picture 'cause that sentence isn't a good description of what to do!
+Good thing I can show you a picture because that sentence isn't a good description of what to do!

-I then switched to a smaller circle cutter.
+I then switched to a smaller circle-hole cutter.

 Yes!!
 I used my drill to cut the eyes out {gasp}.
 I know!!
-Well, truth is, I don't have little kids anymore and I don't have to fight with the pumpkin to cut out funny shaped eyes and a weird mouth anymore.
-Round, cut with a circle cutter is just perfectly fine in my world now!!
+Well, the truth is, I don't have little kids anymore, and I don't have to fight with the pumpkin to cut out funny-shaped eyes and a weird mouth anymore.
+Round cut with a circle cutter is just perfectly fine in my world now!!

 I also used it to cut out the mouth.
 I cut it so there would be jagged 'teeth'.

-I grabbed a spoon and used it to scrap out the 'pumpkin goo' through the mouth.
+I grabbed a spoon to scrape the 'pumpkin goo' through the mouth.
 It worked fine and took less than 5 minutes.

-After I scraped the 'goo' I used a small sharp knife and just thinned the ppumpkin around the cut areas.
+After I scraped the 'goo,' I used a small sharp knife and just thinned the pumpkin around the cut areas.

 After I cleaned the inside and the edges, I popped the solar light in.